 When you get pregnant, the fertilized egg travels from your ovaries to your uterus where it will live and grow for the whole duration of your pregnancy.
 The egg does this by traveling through the fallopian tubes.
 For women that have fibroids blocking their fallopian tubes, it might prevent the egg from traveling to the uterus, thus restricting pregnancy.

 What They Can Do

-Uterine fibroids can also affect the shape of the entrance to the uterus and reproductive system, also known as the cervix.
+Can uterine fibroids cause infertility?
+Well, fibroids can affect the shape of the entrance to the uterus and reproductive system, also known as the cervix.
 When the cervix can’t do its job properly, it’s very hard for sperm to make it through to the uterus.
 If healthy sperm can’t make it to the uterus, then your eggs can’t fertilize it and you won’t get pregnant.
 This can be concerning when you consider that about 99.9% of sperm don’t make it to the uterus in a woman without any reproductive health conditions.

 Fibroids also affect the growth of the uterine lining during pregnancy.
 When the egg becomes fertilized and makes its way to its home in the uterus, it needs extra blood and nutrients to grow.
 If you have fibroids, it can often restrict the blood flow to the uterus and uterine lining which can affect the growth of an embryo or fetus.

 Research has shown infertility is not likely from uterine fibroids on their own.
 The type of fibroids that commonly lead to infertility, submucosal fibroids, is the rarest type of fibroids, making up only about 5% of all fibroid diagnoses.
 Some women can even develop fibroids once they have already become pregnant, regardless of how healthy their reproductive system was before getting pregnant.